Business Development Community Community Commentary Featured

 president Kevin Rille (among others) contributed to the Roosevelt Row BID vision.

 Led by Nancy Hormann of Hormann and Associates, the group proposed an annual budget of aproximately $375,000 that would prioritize things like safety initiatives, streetscape and public art.

 The beloved First and Third Friday art walks, Chile Pepper Festival, Pie Social and many other community events didn’t just form out of a vacuum.
 Over the span of decades, it took countless volunteers and the personal investments of many to create Phoenix’s first “Great Place,” a designation awarded to Roosevelt Row by the American Planning Association

 in 2015 for exceptional neighborhoods, streets and public spaces.

 “It gives the people who have spent their lives volunteering to make that area what it is today a reliable revenue stream,” Krietor said, “where everyone who is benefitting is going to pay a little to advance the collective vision.”

-With a majority of Roosevelt Row property owners in accord and now city approval — the next step is to establish a board (made up of property owners) that will create and recommend a budget to be approved by city council.
+With a majority of Roosevelt Row property owners in accord and with approval by the city — the next step is to establish a board (made up of property owners) that will then create and recommend a budget to be approved by City Council.